Stella (yacht)

 The Stella is a 'one-design' Bermuda rig sloop yacht, designed for cruising and racing by the noted yacht designer CR (Kim) Holman in 1959.

+Design

 The design was to the requirements of a customer who had seen the Nordic Folkboat and decided that the English east coast needed a similar vessel but modified for North Sea as opposed to Baltic conditions and a competitive racer on handicap.
 The prototype: Stella No. 1 La Vie en Rose was built to win the 1959 Burnham (on Crouch) week, which she promptly did.
-Clinker built of mahogany or larch on oak frames.
+The design is clinker built of mahogany or larch on oak frames.

-The restoration of Amulet, an amateur built yacht similar to a Stella originally built in Fort William in 1964, is described by Bob Orrell in the book Amulet: A Charm Restored and Sailed to the Western Isles.

-This boat is not actually a Stella (this is evident from the book and photographs) and is not recognised by the Stella Class Association.

-Fleets exist in the UK (estimated 100 built, mostly still extant) and Australia (approximately 20 built).
+Fleets exist in the UK (estimated 100 built during a run that continued to 1972, mostly still extant) and Australia (approximately 20 built).